 - Replicates at each depth (for counts-based abundance tables only).
 How many times the algorithm sub-samples the data at each depth.

-The tool will generate a graph for each selected Alpha diversity measure (figure 9.2).
+The tool will generate a graph for each selected Alpha diversity measure (figure 7.3).
 Using the Lines and dots editor on the right hand side panel, it is possible to color samples according to groups defined by associated metadata.
 Note that you can filter metadata by typing the appropriate text in the field above each list of metadata elements.
 This is an easy way to change the visualization of a group of data at once.

 Note that the option "Show derived legend info" is enabled by default (figure 7.4).
 According to this setting, the legend(s) for which metadata categories happen to be "shared" for all items in the legend will display the dependencies between the different categories.
 In this example, the "Location" category determines Dot Type, and the "Antibiotic" category determines Line Color.
 For this particular data set, all samples with a specific location have the same antibiotic resistance.
 The "Show derived legend info" option enables the legends to show such implicit dependencies in the data.
 If such a visualization is not wished for, the option can be disabled, and the legend will show only the metadata category values that were explicitly selected in the right hand side panel.

 Figure 7.4: Example of the difference between having the "Show derived legend info" enabled or disabled.
 When enabled, the legend helps visualize that "location" and "antibiotic" are dependent for this particular data set.

 It is also possible to view the Alpha diversity measures as Box plot to see if samples of a certain group are significantly different than those of other groups (figure 7.5).
 For example, one can check if soils of a certain type contain more bacterial species than other samples.

 The box plot view can also display the following statistics: